Introduction to Stability Testing

 1. Disk: During stability testing, it is important to check the utilization of disk spaces that are provided.
 It can be checked

 2. Memory Usage: This is a major factor which needs to be checked is the memory usage during this test.

-3. CPU: After memory, the CPU also should be efficient so that it can handle all user requests.
+3. CPU: After memory, the CPU should also be efficient to handle all user requests.

 4. Transactions per second: The total number of transactions that are being completed should be made a note of.
 These transactions can either be successful or failed.
 This helps in getting a note of the actual transaction load on the system.

 5. Throughput: The amount of data that users receive from the server at a given time is the throughput of the system.
 The throughput of the system is usually measured in bytes.
-This data which is generated helps in getting the amount of load that the users generate and how they can manage it.
+This generated data helps get the amount of load that the users generate and how they can manage it.

 6. Hits per second: This factor helps us understand the number of users who are currently present on the server.
 By testing this part, you can determine the load per user generates with respect to the number of hits on the server.

 7. Transaction responses: This test will let us know the average time taken to perform transactions during the test.
-It will help in getting the performance of the server and also will determine how many minimum and maximum users or transactions can be performed at a particular time.
-This information can help in evaluating the time which is required in sending the request to the server, then to the application server and finally to the database server.
+It will help get the performance of the server and determine how many minimum and maximum users or transactions can be performed at a particular time.
+This information can help evaluate the time required to send the request to the server, then to the application server and finally to the database server.

 Stability Testing Tools

-There are many tools available in the market which help you in stressing the system and check its stability.
+There are many tools available in the market that help you stress the system and check its stability.
 Below are a few tools which can be used in Stability Testing Tools:

-1. HeavyLoad: This tool checks the stability of the main components of the system like processor, memory and hard drive.
+1. HeavyLoad: This tool checks the stability of the system’s main components like processor, memory, and hard drive.